onemue/mortise/README.md

 ```

->You can use the bind function to dynamically bind in JS
+> You can use the bind function to dynamically bind in JS

->Parameter one can be a selector or a DOM object
+> Parameter one can be a selector or a DOM object

->The second parameter is the binding content
+> The second parameter is the binding content

 ## mortise

--Number number
+- Number number

--Char letter
+- Char letter

--Capital capital
+- Capital capital

--Lowercase
+- Lowercase

 ## tips